 Houston also deployed a computer software program called “Codebreaker” the was used to unmask the opposing battery’s signals.
 Using that center field camera, according to the Wall Street Journal, a staffer would log the stolen signs into a spreadsheet, then run an algorithm to determine an opponent’s sequencing and what all the signs meant.
 Houston’s front office joked that the program came from the franchise’s “dark arts” department.

 When did the Astros start stealing signs?

-The Astros started stealing signs using the replay room at the beginning of the 2017 season, the same season they defeated the Los Angeles Dodgers, four games to three, to win Houston’s first World Series.
+The Astros started stealing signs using the replay room at the beginning of the 2017 season, according to the MLB report, the same season they defeated the Los Angeles Dodgers, four games to three, to win their first World Series.
 The team began using the monitor outside the dugout two months into the season.

 The replay room scheme was revived during the 2018 season, but stopped sometime before the playoffs began.
 MLB’s investigation did not find any evidence that the sign-stealing racket continued into the 2019 season, when the Astros lost the World Series to the Washington Nationals, four games to three.